Rigid Origami

 5 Design of Origami Cubes

 A new method was proposed, namely by adding diagonal creases and one incision to the non-rigid crease pattern, to design origami cubes with rigid foldability, flat foldability, and one degree of freedom.
 A total of four crease patterns that enable origami cubes with distinct folding performances have been provided.
 Moreover, based on the kinematic equivalence between the rigid origami and the spherical linkages, the corresponding spherical linkage loops are introduced and analyzed to reveal the underlying motion properties of the origami cubes.
-The newly found method can be readily utilized to design deployable structures for various engineering applications, including cube-shaped cartons, satellites, containers, etc.
+The newly found method can be readily utilized to design deployable structures for various engineering applications, including cube-shaped cartons, containers, etc.

 Four cases of origami cubes with one-DOF rigid and flat foldability